CNAG-Biomedical-Informatics/cbicall/docs-site/docs/pipelines/wes-wgs-cohort.md

 </TabItem>
 <TabItem value="staged" label="Staged run">

-Staged execution splits a large native GATK 4.6 cohort run into shard jobs and one final filtering job.
+Staged execution splits a large bundled GATK 4.6 cohort run into shard jobs and one final filtering job.

 For large WES/WGS cohorts, a single GenomicsDB import and joint-genotyping job can be slow or memory-heavy.
-Native GATK 4.6 cohort workflows can split the cohort run into two explicit stages:
+The `cbicall-core` GATK 4.6 cohort workflows split the cohort run into two explicit stages:

 | Stage | What it does | Main output |